 The much hyped KLIA2 terminal opened in May 2014.
 As the home to low-cost carriers, mainly Air Asia and some Lion Air flights, I wasn’t sure what to expect.

-Each destination has specific check-in desks (Australia seems to be the X-row) and the check in lines a weren’t too long when I checked-in (3-hours before departure).
+Each destination has specific check-in desks (Australia seems to be the X-row) and the check-in lines weren’t too long when I checked-in (3-hours before departure).

 On the departure/check-in side, there are dozens of restaurants and a few duty-free stores.
 A short walk away in the attached shopping mall there are even more restaurants and better quality shopping, with more stores opening over the coming months.